tmck-code/pokesay/README.md

 | [pokeTerm](https://github.com/31marcosalsa/pokeTerm) | python3 | ? | ? | ? | ? | ? | ? |
 | [krabby](https://github.com/yannjor/krabby) | rust, cargo | ? | ❌ | ❌ | ✓ | ❌ | ❌ |
 | [pokemonsay](https://github.com/dfrankland/pokemonsay) | npm | ? | ? | ? | ? | ? | ? |

+---

+## TODO

+- **In progress**
+  - [ ] optionally print ID assigned to each pokemon, support deterministic selection via the same ID
+- **Short-term**
+- **Longer-term**
+  - [ ] make the process async.
+    - (Currently the searching/pokemon fetching is done _before_ any printing begins.
+There's an opportunity to start printing the speech bubble while also fetching the pokemon to print below it)
+- **In Beta**
+  - [x] support long and short cli args (e.g. --name/-n)
+- **Completed**
+  - [x] Make the category struct faster to load - currently takes up to 80% of the execution time
+  - [x] Store metadata and names in a more storage-efficient manner
+  - [x] Import japanese names from data/pokemon.json
+  - [x] Fix bad whitespace stripping when building assets
+  - [x] List all names
+  - [x] Make data structure to hold categories, names and pokemon
+  - [x] Increase speed
+  - [x] Improve categories to be more specific than shiny/regular
+  - [x] Filter by both name and category